Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

-\item \textbf{One of the vertices $d$ or $e$ has two neighbors in $S_1$, while the other has one.} Suppose $d$ is neighbor of $a$ and $c$, while $e$ is neighbor of $c$ (see Figure \ref{6-4}(vi)).
-Similarly as before, the vertices $a,c$ and $d$ cannot have an outer edge, whereas $e$ can have one outer edge.
-If $d$ and $e$ are adjacent, then $e$ cannot have an one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $12+1_{\text{out of $S_1$}}+1_{\text{out of $e$}}=14$.
-In the other case, the vertices $a$ and $c$ can be adjacent without any other constraints.
-If $a$ (or $c$) and $b$ are adjacent, then $b$ does not have an outer edge.
-If there are edges between the vertices in $S_1$, the maximum number of edges deleted is at most $12+2_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+1_{\text{out of $e$}}=15$.
-Suppose $d$ is neighbor of $a$ and $c$, while $e$ is neighbor of $b$ (see Figure \ref{6-4}(vii)).
-Similarly as before, the vertices $a,b,c$ and $d$ cannot have an outer edge, whereas $e$ can have one outer edge.
-If $d$ and $e$ are adjacent, then $e$ cannot have an one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $12+1_{\text{out of $e$}}=13$.
-In the other case, the vertices $a,b$ and $c$ can be adjacent without any other constraints.
-Hence, the maximum number of edges deleted is at most $12+2_{\text{in $S_1$}}+1_{\text{out of $e$}}=15$. \item \textbf{Both the vertices $d$ and $e$ have two neighbors in $S_1$.} Suppose $d$ is neighbor of $a$ and $c$, while $e$ is neighbor of $b$ and $c$ (see Figure \ref{6-4}(viii)).
-Similarly as before, the vertices $a, b, c, d$ and $e$ cannot have an outer edge.
-The vertex $c$ can be adjacent to $a$ and $b$ without any other constraints.
-Hence, the maximum number of edges deleted is at most $13+2_{ac, bc}=15$. \end{enumerate} Thus by induction and we are done. \end{proof}
+\item \textbf{One of the vertices $d$ or $e$ has two neighbors in $S_1$, while the other has one.} There are two possibilities.
+In the first case, without loss of generality, suppose $d$ is the neighbor of $a$ and $c$, while $e$ is the neighbor of $c$ (see Figure \ref{6-4}(vi)).
+Similarly, as before, the vertices $a,c$ and $d$ cannot have a neighbor in $V(G)\backslash H$, whereas $e$ can have at most one neighbor in $V(G)\backslash H$.
+If $d$ and $e$ are adjacent, then $e$ cannot have a neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $12+1+1=14$.
+In the other case, the vertices $a$ and $c$ can be adjacent without any constraints.
+Thus, if there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $12+2+1=15$.

+Without loss of generality, suppose $d$ is the neighbor of $a$ and $c$, while $e$ is the neighbor of $b$ (see Figure \ref{6-4}(vii)).
+Similarly, as before, the vertices $a,b,c$ and $d$ cannot have a neighbor in $V(G)\backslash H$, whereas $e$ can have at most one neighbor in $V(G)\backslash H$.
+If $d$ and $e$ are adjacent, then $e$ cannot have a neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $12+1=13$.
+In the other case, the vertices $a,b$ and $c$ can be adjacent without any constraints.
+Hence, the number of edges deleted is at most $12+2+1=15$.

+\item \textbf{Both the vertices $d$ and $e$ have two neighbors in $S_1$.} Without loss of generality, suppose $d$ is the neighbor of $a$ and $c$, while $e$ is the neighbor of $b$ and $c$ (see Figure \ref{6-4}(viii)).
+Similarly, as before, the vertices $a, b, c, d$ and $e$ cannot have a neighbor in $V(G)\backslash H$.
+The vertex $c$ can be adjacent to $a$ and $b$ without any constraints.
+Hence, the number of edges deleted is at most $13+2=15$. \end{enumerate} Thus, by induction and we are done. \end{proof}